-- 1.2.1 The Council shared a draft of their Housing Position Statement (titled note on five year supply), with the Appellant before the Christmas break. - 1.2.2 An initial draft (V1) of the SoCG was sent to the Council, by LSH on Friday 30 December. - 1.2.3 The Council responded to this draft (V1) by e-mail on Friday 6 January, and with no specific comments to the draft with an alternative view on how an SoCG could be prepared to meet the Inspector's requirements.
-An follow up call was held between Mr Wilberforce (BCC) and Mr Roberts (LSH) to discuss the Council's issues with
+- 1.2.1 The Council shared a draft of their Housing Position Statement (titled note on five year supply), with the Appellant before the Christmas break.
+This report prepared by the Council is now appended to the SoCG. - 1.2.2 An initial draft (V1) of the SoCG was sent to the Council, by LSH on Friday 30 December. - 1.2.3 The Council responded to this draft (V1) by e-mail on Friday 6 January, and a follow up call was held between Mr Wilberforce (BCC) and Mr Roberts (LSH) to discuss the Council's issues with preparing and a agreeing to a SoCG.
+Mr Roberts agreed to update the SoCG and provide more information within the document to help the Council complete it.